Q: When does the 2021 Quincy Youth Baseball season start?

 Q: What does my child need to have to play baseball?

 A: The League provides a team hat and a team shirt to each player.
-Your child is expected to have their own glove, baseball pants, and cleats.
-All other equipment is provided by the League; however, if your child has additional equipment – a batting helmet, catcher’s gear, a bat, etc. -- we encourage them to bring their gear!
-Please refer to this guide for League acceptable bats: https://usabat.com/2020-usabat-guide/
+Your child is required to have their own glove, baseball pants, cleats, and batting helmet.
+If your child has additional equipment – catcher’s gear, a bat, etc. – we encourage them to bring their own gear!
+Please refer to this guide for League acceptable bats: https://usabat.com/.
+If your family is unable to purchase the required equipment, please reach out to our Equipment Director, Chris Packard, at firstname.lastname@example.org.

 Q: What does my child need to have to play softball?

 A: The League provides a team hat and a team shirt to each player.
-Your child is expected to have their own glove, softball pants or shorts with sliding pants, and cleats.
+Your child is required to have their own glove, softball pants or shorts with sliding pants, cleats, and batting helmet.
 All other equipment is provided by the League; however, if your child has additional equipment – a batting helmet, catcher’s gear, a bat, etc. -- we encourage them to bring their gear!
-Please refer to this guide for League acceptable bats: https://usabat.com/
+Please refer to this guide for League acceptable bats: https://usabat.com/.
+If your family is unable to purchase the required equipment, please reach out to our Equipment Director, Chris Packard, at email@example.com.

 Q: How do I volunteer to coach and are there any requirements for being a coach?

 A: Quincy Youth Baseball and Softball depends on the participation of parents and guardians like you!
 You do not need to have any prior coaching experience to volunteer, and you are not expected to be a baseball or softball expert, just someone who loves the game and wants the kids to have fun while learning how to play!
-Please register as a volunteer on our registration page.
-You will need to complete a CORI form to coach, as well as any additional screening required by the League.
+Please register as a volunteer on our registration page and complete the required background check and online training.
+You may need to complete additional screening required by the League.